hazelcast/hazelcast/hazelcast-documentation/src/WAN.md

   or more non active ones for backup reasons

-- **Active-Active:** Every cluster is fully equal and all clusters replicating to all others which is normally used to connect different clients to different clusters for the sake of shortest path between client and server
+- **Active-Active:** Every cluster is fully equal and all clusters replicating to all others which is normally used to connect different clients to different clusters for the sake of shortest path between client and server.

 Let's see how we can set up WAN Replication for London and Tokyo clusters: